KhankNyo/BetterCanvas/README.md

 # Set Up
-run the command "git clone https://github.com/KhankNyo/BetterCanvas" in your terminal cd into BetterCanvas directory run the file run.py
+Run the command "git clone https://github.com/KhankNyo/BetterCanvas" in your terminal then cd into BetterCanvas directory.
+Run the file run.py using python3 run.py in your terminal.

-#
+# Team Roles